Many of the deciding factors regarding course fees are determined by your course selection and individual circumstances at time of enrolment.

 Set by the department and covers the cost of materials you will use and have access to during the course.
 The material fee varies, dependant upon your area of study.
 In some instances, a material fee does not apply.

-Applies to all enrolments (excluding RPL/RCC and Higher Education).
+Applies to all enrolments (excluding Asylum Seeker, RPL/RCC and Higher Education).
 Set by the Institute, the amenities fee will range between a minimum of $50 and maximum capped at $250 per year (or $175 per year for Concession Card holders), per student.
-The amenities fee varies, dependant upon your course’s scheduled contact hours (charged at $0.40 per scheduled contact hour).
+The amenities fee varies, dependant upon your course’s scheduled contact hours (charged at $0.40 per scheduled contact hour) and includes a Workplace or Community locations fee of $50.00 (exclusive of scheduled contact hours).

 Use the following formula as a guide (How do I know which fees apply?):